DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "Once you give governments power, They don't give it back."

 > I teach you the Superman, Man is something that is to be surpassed.
 What have ye done to surpass man?
+What havve ye done to surpass your origin?
+What have ye done to surpass yourself?

+> A bird that likes comfy and happy things, and also knives.
+Once ate a god's eye and awakened the ability to see all that is good in the world.
+Known to steal shiny ideas and baubles.
+Currently forbidden from writing his own bios.

 > "Nothing is to be taken seriously on the internet"